Tangkahan Elephant Sanctuary Travel Guide (Sumatra Indonesia)

 Batu Katak is another small village on the east side of Leuser where you can do flower trekking to see the giant Rafflesia and Titan Arum, two of the biggest flowers in the world!

 This was one of the best highlights of our visit to North Sumatra.
-The Titan Arum flowers can grow to be 10 feet tall!
+The Titan Arum flowers can grow to be 3 meters (10 feet) tall!
 There’s also several limestone water caves to see near Batu Katak, but I had an injured leg so we didn’t get to do the cave treks yet.

 Batu Katak is 3 hours south of Tangkahan, or 40 minutes south of Bukit Lawang.
 You can message Joe on WhatsApp (☎ +62 812-6340-3452) and he can arrange your pickup, trekking, and other info.
 He was a huge help for planning our trip.